 - AMF may select the SMF by considering the energy related information, e.g., AMF selects the SMF by considering the Energy Information and in addition, the other related analytics information provided by the NWDAF may be considered together.

 - AMF may select the candidate AMF by considering the energy related information during AMF re-allocation procedure.

+NWDAF:

+- NWDAF may collects the energy related information